 Anita L. Allen, JD, PhD is the Henry R. Silverman Professor of Law and Professor of Philosophy at the University of Pennsylvania.
 She is an expert on privacy law, the philosophy of privacy, bioethics, and contemporary values, and is recognized for scholarship about legal philosophy, women’s rights, and race relations.
 She was Vice Provost for Faculty at Penn from 2013—2020.
 She was elected to the National Academy of Medicine in 2016, and to the American Academy of Arts and Sciences in 2019.
 In 2010, she was appointed by President Obama to the Presidential Commission for the Study of Bioethical Issues.

-Her books include Unpopular Privacy: What Must We Hide (Oxford, 2011), The New Ethics: A Guided Tour of the 21st Century Moral Landscape (Miramax/Hyperion, 2004), Why Privacy Isn’t Everything: Feminist Reflections on Personal Accountability (Rowman and Littlefield, 2003), and Uneasy Access: Privacy for Women in a Free Society (Rowman and Littlefield, 1988), the first monograph on privacy written by an American philosopher.
-Her textbooks include: Privacy Law and Society (Thomson/West, 2016), the most comprehensive textbook on the US law of privacy and data protection on the market, with chapters on the common law, constitutional law federal statutory law, surveillance law, and international standards.
-Dr. Allen has published more than 100 scholarly articles, book chapters, and essays, and has also contributed to popular magazines, newspapers, and blogs.
-She has frequently appeared on nationally broadcast television and radio programs.
+Her books include Unpopular Privacy: What Must We Hide (Oxford, 2011), The New Ethics: A Guided Tour of the 21st Century Moral Landscape (Miramax/Hyperion, 2004), Why Privacy Isn’t Everything: Feminist Reflections on Personal Accountability (Rowman & Littlefield, 2003), and Uneasy Access: Privacy for Women in a Free Society (Rowman & Littlefield, 1988).
+She has published over 100 scholarly articles, book chapters, and essays, and has appeared on national TV and radio.